junxit/us-congress-bills-112/bill.md

     > - **(23)** *Sexual assault* The term sexual assault means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.

   - **(10)** by amending paragraph (33) to read as follows:
-    > - **(33)** *Underserved populations* The term underserved populations means populations who face barriers to accessing and using victim services, and includes populations underserved because of geographic location, underserved racial and ethnic populations, populations underserved because of special needs (such as language barriers, disabilities, alienage status, or age), and any other population determined to be underserved by the Attorney General or the Secretary of Health and Human Services, as appropriate.
+    > - **(33)** *Underserved populations* The term underserved populations means populations who face barriers to accessing and using victim services, and includes populations underserved because of geographic location or religion, underserved racial and ethnic populations, populations underserved because of special needs (such as language barriers, disabilities, alienage status, or age), and any other population determined to be underserved by the Attorney General or the Secretary of Health and Human Services, as appropriate.

   - **(11)** by amending paragraph (37) to read as follows:
     > - **(37)** *Youth* The term youth means a person who is 11 to 24 years of age.